What Causes an Airplane Accident?

 mass disasters have provided our team with a comprehensive understanding

-of how to effectively investigate and prepare for trial or settlement
+of how to effectively investigate and prepare these cases for trial or

-in these cases.
-We meticulously investigate accident causes and pursue
+settlement.
+We meticulously investigate the causes of each accident and

-accountability against the airline, aviation companies, airport, manufacturer,
+pursue accountability against the airline, aviation companies, airport,

 In our experience, the most common aviation accident causes include:

 Maintenance Negligence: It is becoming increasingly common for airlines to outsource aircraft maintenance

 to third parties in the U.S. and abroad.
 By doing this, airlines are exposing